Complete Inventory Optimization Guide 2024: Strategies, Benefits & Implementation

 Companies must understand the following elements to achieve inventory optimization.

-Accurately forecasting inventory to stock for the next sale cycle is a critical component of inventory optimization.
-When calculating ideal figures, businesses should consider account sales data, input from a sales force or on-the-ground personnel, and the previous year’s supply and demand data.
+Accurately forecasting inventory for the next sales cycle is a critical component of inventory optimization.
+When calculating ideal figures, businesses should consider:

 Inventory policies of inventory optimization